-When fire is discovered:

-- Activate the nearest fire alarm (if installed)

-- Notify the local Fire Department by calling

-- If the fire alarm is not available, notify the site personnel about the fire emergency by the following means (check applicable):

-- □

-Voice

-□

-Radio

-Communication

-□

-Other (specify)

-□ Phone Paging

-Fight the fire ONLY if:

-- The Fire Department has been notified. - The fire is small and is not spreading to other areas. - Escaping the area is possible by backing up to the nearest exit. - The fire extinguisher is in working condition and personnel are trained to use it.

-Upon being notified about the fire emergency, occupants must:

-- Leave the building using the designated escape routes. - Assemble in the designated area (specify location): - Remain outside until the competent authority (Designated Official or designee) announces that it is safe to reenter.

-Designated Official, Emergency Coordinator or supervisors must (underline one):

-- Disconnect utilities and equipment unless doing so jeopardizes his/her safety. - Coordinate an orderly evacuation of personnel. - Perform an accurate head count of personnel reported to the designated area. - Determine a rescue method to locate missing personnel. - Provide the Fire Department personnel with the necessary information about the facility. - Perform assessment and coordinate weather forecast office emergency closing procedures

-Area/Floor Monitors must:
+When • • n fire is discovered: Activate the nearest fire alarm (if installed) Notify the local Fire Department by calling If the fire alarm is not available, notify the site personnel about the fire emergency by the following means (check applicable): Voice Communication Phone Paging Radio Other (specify) Fight • • • Fight the fire ONLY if: The Fire Department has been notified.
+The fire is small and is not spreading to other areas.
+Escaping the area is possible by backing up to the nearest exit.
+The fire extinguisher is in working condition and personnel are trained to use it.
+Upon • • n being notified about the fire emergency, occupants must: Leave the building using the designated escape routes.
+Assemble in the designated area (specify location): Remain outside until the competent authority (Designated Official or designee) announces that it is safe to reenter.
+Desig • Designated Official, Emergency Coordinator or supervisors must (underline one): Disconnect utilities and equipment unless doing so jeopardizes his/her safety.
+Coordinate an orderly evacuation of personnel. • area.
+Deteri Provid mine a rescue method to locate m issing personnel. with the necessary information Perform assessment and coordinate weather forecast office emergency closing procedures Area/Floor Monitors must: • • Assist Repor tants to Physically Challenged s nergency hould: ces in emergency evacuation.
+Date / /

-- Ensure that all employees have evacuated the area/floor. - Report any problems to the Emergency Coordinator at the assembly area.
-Assistants to Physically Challenged should: - Assist all physically challenged employees in emergency evacuation.

-Date\\/\\/